BoundlessCarrot/cryptography-stuff/README.md

 - _a_ = key #1
 - _b_ = key #2
 - _x_ = numeric value of the letter in question
-- _m_ = the size of the alphabet used.
-For the English alphabet, m = 26.
+- _m_ = the size of the alphabet used (for the English alphabet, m = 26).

 NOTE: `mod` refers to the ‘modulus’ operator, which in many programming languages is represented by the percent sign (`%`).
 This operator works by returning the _remainder_ of a division operation rather than the quotient.

-NOTE 2: The keys must be co-prime because non-co-prime keys lead to encrypted text that can have multiple decrypted possibilities, which is obviously not desirable.
+NOTE 2: _a_ and _m_ must be co-prime because non-co-prime values there lead to encrypted text that can have multiple decrypted possibilities, which is obviously not desirable.

-In fact, you could define the Caesar cipher as an Affine cipher where _a_ = 1, since _a_ = 1 translates to a linear shift of letters and every number from 1 to 26 is co-prime with 1.
+In fact, you could define the Caesar cipher as an Affine cipher where _a_ = 1, since _a_ = 1 translates to a linear shift of letters.

 So, let’s take `github` as an example again.
 Using the Affine cipher, and keys 5 and 8, our encrypted message would be `mwzren`.